 Strong abdominal and lower back muscles are essential for maintaining good standing and sitting positioning.
 Horseback riding provides a great way to improve one's posture due to the core muscles it targets.
 In addition to strengthening core muscles, horseback riding further helps improve posture due to the specific poses required to keep balance.
 By practicing proper riding positioning, your posture out of the saddle will likely improve, as well.

 Horseback riding is an inherently relaxing activity due to the natural rhythm of the horse's trot.
 The gentle bouncing motion can have a massaging effect that improves circulation and relaxation in the rider.
 This calming effect is further enhanced as the rider spends time outside and gets physical exercise; both of which have stress-relieving capabilities.

 Riding a horse has been found to have a positive impact on one's mood.
 This effect is largely due to the release of the mood-enhancing hormone, serotonin, which contributes to feelings of happiness.
 The body releases this chemical as one spends time with animals, such as horses, which improves one's disposition.”

 That is that!
 Of course, they, above, are choice highlighted positives with no negatives of which I cannot list any.
 I happily allow the owners to take care of those!

-As Karen did more riding than I, she had sore glutes for a few days!
-I did not, but one’s groin!
+I did not have sore glutes the day after, but one’s groin!
 That was somewhat stiff - no. Not that.

 *Real horse?
 Years ago, at an MS event I came across Bob the mechanical horse.
 Honest!